retsr/rets.js/README.md

 > Simplified RETS Node Client

-rets.js aims to simplify interacting with Real Estate Transaction Standard 1.8 (RETS 1.8) compliant servers using Node.js.
+rets.js aims to simplify interacting with Real Estate Transaction Standard compliant servers using Node.js.
+Specifically RETS Version 1.8.
 It is an effort to bring a properly functioning and performant libRETS implementation to the Node.js community.

 This library is _not_ a libRETS wrapper, but seeks to provide a similar API interface while offering additional feature support that Node.js developers have come to rely on like events and streaming.